cg3hci/4AxisMilling/README.md

 sh scripts/[your platform]/make_it.sh
 ```

-The script will dowwnload and install the required dependencies (cmake and cgal), it will build the code in a directory named `build`, and it will run the algorithm with the meshes contained in `misc/input_meshes` and with the proper parameters.
+The script will download and install the required dependencies (cmake and cgal), it will build the code in a directory named `build`, and it will run the algorithm with the meshes contained in `misc/input_meshes` and with the proper parameters.
 Results (in the form of ply files) will be saved in a directory named `results`.

 ### Build